Focus and Scope

 The editors and the members of the editorial board are not denied to be published in the journal, but in this case they do not interfere the review process.

-The journal uses a single-blind peer-review system: the authors do not know the reviewers.
+The journal uses a double-blind peer-review system: the authors do not know the reviewers.

 At initial submission, a manuscript is reviewed by editorial manager and the technical editor for the following: